History of Ohio: French and Indian War

-British Empire

 Prior to the American Revolution, Britain exercised nominal sovereignty over Ohio Country due to garrisoning of the former French forts weakly.
 Just beyond Ohio Country was the great Miami capital of Kekionga which became the center of British trade and influence in Ohio Country and throughout the future Northwest Territory.
 By the Royal Proclamation of 1763, British lands west of Appalachia were forbidden to settlement by Anglo-American colonists.
 The Treaty of Fort Stanwix in 1768 explicitly reserved lands north and west of the Ohio as Indian lands.
 British policies in the region contributed to the outbreak of Pontiac's War in 1763.
 Ohio Indians participated in that war until a British expedition in Ohio led by Colonel Henry Bouquet brought about a truce.
 Another expedition into the Ohio Country in 1774 brought Lord Dunmore's War to a conclusion.
 Lord Dunmore constructed Fort Gower on the Hocking River in 1774.
 In 1774, Britain passed the Quebec Act that formally annexed Ohio and other western lands to the Province of Quebec in order to provide a civil government and to centralize British administration of the Montreal-based fur trade.
 The prohibition of settlement west of the Appalachians remained, contributing to the American Revolution.